 What should I do if I am instructed to boil my tap water?

 Heating water is one of the best ways to kill or inactivate bacteria or viruses.
 Most bacteria and viruses are killed at temperatures well below 100 degrees Celsius.
-To be safe, bring water to the boil and keep it on a rolling boil for 2 minutes.
-Any bacteria or viruses that were in your water are killed or deactivated, making the water safe to drink.
+To be safe, bring water to the boil so any bacteria or viruses that were in your water are killed or deactivated, making the water safe to drink.

 If you receive a notice to boil your water before drinking, it means that the water in your tap might contain bacteria or viruses which could be harmful to your health.
 You should boil it before you drink it, use it to brush your teeth, make ice cubes, prepare food, clean feeding equipment or give it to your pets.